-Investors play a crucial role in the functioning of the capital market.
+Investors are essential to the functioning of the capital market.
 An emerging economy, such as India, requires an increasing influx of funds to be directed into business firms.
 There has been a rise in the extent of retail investor involvement in the equities market in recent years.
-Investment refers to the allocation of money for productive endeavors.
-Investment is often regarded as the foremost catalyst for economic growth and development in a nation.
+Investment refers to the allocation of money for productive endeavours.
+Investment is often regarded as the key driver of economic growth and development for a nation.
 Currently, there exists a plethora of investing instruments.
-Some assets are easily bought and sold in the market and may be converted into cash quickly, whereas others cannot be easily bought or sold and are not readily convertible into cash.
-There are instruments that carry a considerable level of danger, while others are almost risk-free.
-Investors choose investment options based on their individual requirements, tolerance for risk, and anticipated returns.
+Some assets possess marketability and liquidity, whereas others lack these qualities and are considered non-marketable and illiquid.
+There are instruments that carry a considerable level of danger, while others are almost riskfree.
+Investors choose investment options based on their unique requirements, risk tolerance, and desired returns.
 Investment opportunities may be divided into two main categories: economic investment and financial investment.
-Acquiring a tangible item like a building or equipment is considered an economic investment.
-Economic investments enhance the overall increase in the capital stock of a community.
-Financial investments, in contrast, pertain to investments made in financial instruments such as stocks, bonds, insurance policies, and mutual fund units.
-Financial investments contribute to the accumulation of the country's capital stock.
+Acquiring a tangible item, such as a building or equipment, is an economic investment.
+Economic investments enhance the overall capital stock of a community.
+Financial investments, in contrast, pertain to the allocation of funds into financial instruments such as stocks, bonds, insurance policies, and mutual fund units.
+Financial investments contribute to the accumulation of a nation's capital stock.
 Investment has a crucial role in enhancing productivity and bolstering the competitiveness of an economy over an extended period of time.

-1.1 The BSE (Bombay Stock Exchange) and NSE (National Stock Exchange)
+1.1 About Bombay Stock Exchange and National Stock Exchange

-The majority of trade in the Indian stock market occurs on its two main stock exchanges: the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
+The majority of trading activity in the Indian stock market occurs on two primary stock exchanges: the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
 The BSE has existed since 1875.
 Conversely, the NSE was established in 1992 and started trading in 1994.
 Nevertheless, both exchanges adhere to identical trading mechanisms, trade hours, settlement processes, and so forth.
+The BSE now has over 4,700 listed companies, while its competitor, the NSE, has around 1,200.
+Among the corporations listed on the BSE, just about 500 firms make up over 90% of its market value.
+The other companies are comprised of shares that are not easily bought or sold.
+The NSE provides trading